islomkhodja/Islomkhodja/README.md

 ### Hi there 👋 I'm Islomkhodja!
-You can call me Islom or Isa!
+You can call me Islom!

 #### You will find here my experimental and draft projects!